derivia/study-notes/notes/WEB.md

 #### Time complexity

-Learn about time complexity and how it can be used to analyze an algorithm.

 * [ ] [Wikipedia - Time complexity](https://en.wikipedia.org/wiki/Time_complexity)
 * [ ] [Time Complexity of Algorithms](https://www.studytonight.com/data-structures/time-complexity-of-algorithms)
 * [ ] [Freecodecamp - An Introduction to Time Complexity](https://www.freecodecamp.org/news/time-complexity-of-algorithms/)